 Fund I – Portfolio and Pipeline Review

-Fund I is performing well and is currently delivering above its target return, which is cash plus 4% to 5% p.a. (gross of fees and expenses).
+Fund I is performing well and continues to deliver above its target return, which is cash plus 4% to 5% p.a. (gross of fees and expenses).
 The objective of Fund I is to achieve this return with low volatility and with the benefit of having security over underlying assets.

 Fund II – Portfolio and Pipeline Review

-Fund II is performing well and is currently delivering above its target return, which is cash plus 4% to 5% p.a. (gross of fees and expenses).
+Fund II is performing well and continues to deliver above its target return, which is cash plus 4% to 5% p.a. (gross of fees and expenses).
 The objective of Fund II is to achieve this return with low volatility and with the benefit of having security over underlying assets.